-Find a Benzodiazepine Detox with our 24/7 Hotline
+Find Information on Benzodiazepine Detox with our 24/7 Hotline

 Xanax Detox and Benzodiazepine Detox Is It Necessary

-Benzodiazepine (benzo) withdrawal syndrome occurs when people who have become dependent on the drug try to quit.
+Benzodiazepine (benzo) withdrawal syndrome can occur when people who have become dependent on the drug try to quit.
 It can include a variety of unpleasant symptoms such as intense anxiety, insomnia, inability to focus, body tremors, hallucinations, irritability, mood swings, sweating, body pains, and stiffness.
-In some cases, those who have become addicted to benzodiazepine drugs will experience life threatening symptoms such as seizures and dangerously elevated vital signs (e.g. high blood pressure).
+In some cases, those who have become addicted to benzodiazepine drugs can experience life threatening symptoms such as seizures and dangerously elevated vital signs (e.g. high blood pressure) when experiencing withdrawal.

-The dangers associated with benzodiazepine withdrawal means choosing an inpatient detox is often necessary.
-It is hard to predict who exactly is going to experience the most dangerous symptoms, so it is wise to err on the side of caution.
-Even if your withdrawal symptoms from benzodiazepine drugs turn out to be mild, you will still benefit from being in a supportive environment where treatments are available to manage any discomfort.
-Entering a detox program for benzodiazepine addiction greatly increases the likelihood of long-term recovery from this type of substance abuse.
+The dangers associated with benzodiazepine withdrawal means choosing an inpatient detox may be necessary.
+It can be hard to predict who exactly is going to experience the most dangerous symptoms.
+Even if your withdrawal symptoms from benzodiazepine drugs turn out to be mild, you can still benefit from being in a supportive environment where treatments are available to manage any discomfort.
+Entering a detox program for benzodiazepine addiction can be an important first step toward long-term recovery from this type of substance abuse.

-Same Day Placement: We can get you into a Benzodiazepine detox the same day you call us.
+Pontencial Same Day Placement: We might even able to get you into a Benzodiazepine detox the same day you call us.